 Dr Song Zhang

-Dr Song Zhang is a Research Fellow with the Sansom’s Early Origins of Adult Health Research Group where she contributes to a range of research examining the mechanisms underlying the early programing of cardiovascular disease, metabolic health, and stress responsiveness in the offspring.
+Dr Song Zhang is an Adjunct Research Fellow with the Sansom’s Early Origins of Adult Health Research Group where she contributes to a range of research examining the mechanisms underlying the early programing of cardiovascular disease, metabolic health, and stress responsiveness in the offspring.